 The spray and pray phase

-For a long time my job search looked like this.
+For a long time my job searching looked like this.
 See a title that sort of matched, skim the JD, tweak the CV a bit, hit apply.
 Repeat until I was too tired to think.

 I told myself it was a numbers game.
 More applications, more chances.
 In reality I was just adding noise to my own search and getting ghosted at scale.
-The CIPD's Resourcing and Talent Planning report has been saying for years that employers are drowning in applications and struggling to filter, and data on LinkedIn Easy Apply shows it makes the problem worse, not better — average response rates sit at just 3–13%.
+The CIPD’s Resourcing and Talent Planning report has been saying for years that employers are drowning in applications and struggling to filter, and LinkedIn’s own Easy Apply documentation is a reminder of how little friction there now is between seeing a role and firing off another generic application.
 I was part of that problem.

 At some point I realised I was not being strategic.
 I was coping.